James Lewis, prime suspect in the 1982 Tylenol murders, found dead

 In 1982, seven people in the greater Chicago area died after taking Tylenol laced with cyanide.

-Sources tell CBS 2, this is a frustrating day for law enforcement who've been investigating the case for decades.
+Sources tell CBS 2 Chicago, this is a frustrating day for law enforcement who've been investigating the case for decades.
 CBS 2's reporting uncovered Lewis was a prime suspect since day one, and officials felt they had sufficient circumstantial evidence for Lewis to be charged.

 CBS 2 Investigators began re-examining the case back in April; reporter Brad Edwards traveled to Massachusetts in 2022 to try to track down Lewis.
 Edwards interviewed him.